Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 > As per working environments, the template supports 3 different environments(development/dev, staging, and production/prod).
 >
 > **This gives you the massive flexibility of being able to test any of the working environments locally with so much ease.**

+### Environment Variables

+> The project has 4(four) environmental variable files(which are all intentionally un-ignored), to help you easily understand how the template's environmental variables setup works. **Endeavour to git-ignore them immediately you start a project**.
 >
+> 1. `.env` - the CORE/CENTRAL environment variable file that helps with selecting your preferred working environment.
+> 2. `.env.development` - environmental variables file for the dev/development environment.
+> 3. `.env.staging` - environmental variables file for the staging environment.
+> 4. `.env.production` - environmental variables file for the prod/production environment.

+### Switching Between Working Environments.

 > Switching to a different environment is easy: **simply head to the CORE environment file(`.env`), and select your preferred environment by uncommenting it and commenting the others.
 Once that is done, the project should automatically switch to the selected environment**.

 I.e.